 - Getting asked to leave class for not reading?
 NOT REAL.
 I don’t think I’ve ever heard of this happening.
 You’d likely get chastised a bit, and you WILL get called again the next day.

-Then there’s a second class shown where Professor Callahan questions Warner & Elle jumps in to “win her case” (see it here: https://www.youtube.com/watch?v=xs3_hNYAVRw&list=PLpxRzCf0gOr5o7q93GzSbshOZuaAKe2Jt&index=6&t=1s)
+The movie then shows a second class, with Professor Callahan questioning Warner and Elle jumping in to “win her case” (see it here: https://www.youtube.com/watch?v=xs3_hNYAVRw&list=PLpxRzCf0gOr5o7q93GzSbshOZuaAKe2Jt&index=6&t=1s) Okay…

 - Prof Callahan’s question, Warner’s response, and then another question fired back at Warner?
 REAL.
 This is a prime example of the Socratic Method in action!